mbaas2/H5RFramework/README.md

 To test

 - Downlaod the project.
-- Run sample by double-clickign on LoadProject.dyapp file.
+- Run sample by double-clicking the LoadProject.dyapp file.

 - You can restart the sample by running:  s←#.SampleApp.RunSample''